 Like other government agencies, Russian security services face challenges recruiting qualified personnel.
 Privatesector opportunities and rival agencies compete for talent.
-As noted, this often causes Russian security services to outsource operations to civilian and criminal hackers or to purchase malware.
+As noted, this often causes Russian security services to outsource operations to civilian and criminal hackers.

 Russia's security services also are known for high levels of corruption.
 Russian security and intelligence agents have been unmasked and identified through information often reportedly sold by corrupt security officers.
-Most recently, media outlets identified the FSB agents reportedly responsible for the assassination attempt of Russian opposition figure Alexei Navalny from purchased data.
+In 2020, media outlets identified the FSB agents reportedly responsible for the assassination attempt of Russian opposition figure Alexei Navalny from purchased data.